KevinAst/visualize-it/docs/visualize-it.md

 The following **Tab Actions** _(Action Creators)_ are available:

 ```
-+ activateTab(tabId, dedicated): Action
++ activateTab(tabId, preview=true): Action
+    activate the specified tab (may exist, or will create on first reference)
+    NOTES:
-                                 NOTE: the tabId is used to index into the Tab Registry
+     1. the tabId is used to index into the Tab Registry
-                                 NOTE: dedicated: true/false,
+     2. preview (only used when referencing new [non-existent] tab)
-                                       true:  tab is dedicated (permanent via double-click)
+          true:  preview tab   (single-click) <<< DEFAULT
-                                       false: tab is preview   (single-click)
+          false: permanent tab (double-click)
-                                 NOTE: logic supplements this action with the following:
+     3. logic supplements this action with the following:
         action: {
+          ... from incoming action:
+          tabId:   'xyz'
+          preview: true

+          ... supplemented by logic:
-                                         tabName: 'ValveXyz', ... strictly a convenience
+          tabName: 'ValveXyz'  ... strictly a convenience
-                                         pgmDirectives: {     ... simplifying reducers
+          pgmDirectives: {     ... simplifies reducer
-                                           next_activeTabId:  'tabXYZ' -or- null (when NO tabs)
+            next_activeTabId:  'xyz' (or null when NO tabs)
-                                           next_previewTabId: 'tabXYZ' -or- null (when NO preview tab)
+            next_previewTabId: 'xyz' (or null when NO preview tab)
-                                           tabsArrDirectives: {
-                                             removeTabId: 'tabXYZ' -or- null ... supports previewTab removal
+            removeTabId:       'abc' (or null) ... supports previewTab removal
-                                             addNewTab:   true/false
+            addNewTab:         true/false ... supports new tab creation (on first reference)
           }
         }

++ closeTab(tabId): Action
+    close specified tab
+    NOTES:
+     1. logic supplements this action with the following:
+        action: {
+          ... from incoming action:
+          tabId:   'xyz'

+          ... supplemented by logic
+          pgmDirectives: {     ... simplifies reducer
+            next_activeTabId:  'abc' (or null when NO tabs)
           }

-+ closeTab(tabId): Action
+        }
 ```

 </ul>